openstack/telemetry-specs/specs/mitaka/event-alarm-timeout.rst

 Proposed change
 ===============

-When creating event-alarm, adds a new parameter 'timeout' to define a time length, so that alarm only gets fired when receiving desired event in such length.
+When creating event-alarm, a new parameter 'timeout' is proposed to define a expiry time length, so that alarm gets fired when desired event is not received in expected time.
 Otherwise, alarm status becomes 'TIMEOUT'.

 Currently, 3 states are supported in alarm: 'UNKNOWN', 'ALARM' and 'OK', so a new state 'TIMEOUT' will be added to reflect timeout situation.